kimono-k/kpop-idol-date-game/README.md

 # How to play
 1. Install Python on your computer.
-2. Download this repo for main.py file.
+2. Download this repo for the main.py file.
+3. Right click on the main.py file.
-3. Open the Python terminal.
+4. Open it with Python
-4. In your terminal type: cd.
-5. Make sure you leave a space after cd.
-6. Drag the main.py file into the terminal
-7. Hit enter and you can play the game.
+5. Have fun playing the game ^_^